 Unique Indexes to the Rescue

-Let’s make sure the database is in on the plan by telling it to create a unique constraint on
+Let’s make sure the database is in on the plan by telling it to create a unique

 users.email.
 We do this with a unique index.

 class AddEmailIndexToUser def change # If you already have non-unique index on email, you will need # to remove it before you're able to add the unique index. add_index :users, :email, unique: true end end

 Alternatively, you can create the unique index when generating the migration or model with: